CodeReviewDAO/dxd_codereview/Reviews/341 - Casper Ruby SDK/3 - Final/README.md

 objects (related to sending a deploy to the network: Deploy, Block, DeployExecutable etc...).

 # Unit / Automated Testing
-The project has very good test coverage with more than 238 unit tests covering positive tests and exceptional cases The OP has since the last milestone added logging functionality to unit tests.
+The project has very good test coverage with more than 238 unit tests covering positive tests and exceptional cases.
+The OP has since the last milestone added logging functionality to unit tests.
 We can understand the course of these tests when they are launched.
 The reviewer was also able to check the presence of many negative path tests across the project.